CHAPTER 4: Information Sharing & Confidentiality

 |3.20||The Health and Care Professions Council and British Association of Social Workers (BASW) Codes of Ethics allow for divulging confidential information without consent of the service user or informant when there is clear evidence of serious danger to the service user, worker or other persons.|

-The net result of legislation and professional guidance as summarised above is that professionals may share information for a child protection purpose without the consent of the subject:
+The net result of legislation and worker guidance as summarised above is that workers may share information for a child protection purpose without the consent of the subject:

 The permission of the subject (child or parent) must ordinarily be sought on those occasions when there is a need to gather further information via checks with other agencies, in order to: